Macon and Joan Brock Classroom Building at the Brock Environmental Center

 The classroom features a living wall that was a collaborative design effort between CBF, the architect, and a specialty living-wall designer.
 The “BioWall” is a living image of the Chesapeake Bay watershed—the bay, a bright and shining steel map; the landmass a variety of foliage that naturally filter air, remove pollutants, and reduce energy demand.

-The new classroom addition needed to be a seamless extension of the original building while making a slightly modified statement: a new twist on the original recipe!
-The classroom needed to meet the same stringent environmental goals using similar systems and being compatibly integrated into the site.
-But the classroom’s outreach mission is a little different: the goal was to be accessible and connected to nature and the community in a more direct way.
+The new classroom building addition needed to be a seamless extension of the original building while making a slightly modified statement: a new twist on the original recipe!
+The building needed to meet the same stringent environmental goals using similar systems and being compatibly integrated into the site.
+But the classroom building’s outreach mission is a little different: the goal was to be accessible and connected to nature and the community in a more direct way.
 It is intended to serve as a field research station for students during the day then host guest lecturers or community meetings in the evening—all while sipping electricity, requiring minimal upkeep, and allowing for 100+ years of sea level rise.

 USGBC Virginia 2022 Community Leaders Climate Champion Award